ajahne/blog/_drafts/2017-09-25-staying-technical-as-a-manager.md

 - https://github.com/brooklynjs/brooklynjs.github.io

 ## Stay in the code
 Fix a bug, edit a (small) feature, build to production.
 See what the dev environment is like.
 Make sure you can build the system that the team you lead/collaborate with is responsible for maintaining.
+- conduct code review
+- create/set with the team style guides
+- do not become a bottleneck/blocker

 ## Code what you love
 Love AR?
 Do it!
 Inspired by the latest SRE tech?
 Go work in it!
 Follow your passions and dive into what inspires you.